-In fiscal year 2023, 15.0% of the Group's total consolidated net income (after profit-sharing) was accrued for distribution as short-term profit-sharing compensation (prior year: 24.0%).
+In fiscal year 2024, 22.1% of the Group's total consolidated net income (after profit-sharing) was accrued for distribution as short-term profit-sharing compensation (prior year: 15.0%).

-The members of the Executive Committee and all employees eligible for profit-sharing are assigned to one of five compensation groups.
-These five groups consist of the CEO, the other members of the Executive Committee, and, subdivided into three groups, the other eligible employees.
+The members of the Executive Committee and all employees eligible for profit-sharing are assigned to one of seven compensation groups.
+These seven groups consist of the CEO, the other members of the Executive Committee, and, subdivided into five groups, the other eligible employees.
 Each compensation group is assigned a different multiplier.
 The multipliers are set by the Board of Directors of Comet Holding AG.
 The product of this multiplier and the gross annual base salary determines the respective share assigned to the individual member of the Executive Committee or individual other employee in the allocation of the total profit-sharing pool.
 The individual share of the total profit-sharing pool is calculated using the following model:

-a) Calculation of individual's percentage share of total profitsharing pool b) Calculation of individual profit-sharing amount
+a) Calculation of individual share in the total profitsharing pool b) Calculation of individual profit-sharing amount

-Percentage share of an employee in the total amount of profit-sharing = Annual gross salary × Multiplier Sum of weighted gross salaries1
+Individual share of an employee in the total profit-sharing pool $= \frac{\text{Annual gross salary} \times \text{Multiplier}}{\text{Sum of weighted gross salaries}^1}$